 A Chautauqua Pass and Auto Pass entitles our guests to free participation in a wide range of programs, including spiritual services, educational lectures, summer concerts, cultural arts events and specific recreational activities.
 Learn more about the benefits of your Chautauqua Pass.

 There are different Chautauqua Passes to choose from, depending on how long your family is visiting Lakeside.
-We offer a Daily Chautauqua Pass, valid from the time of purchase until 7 p.m. the following day; Weekly Chautauqua Pass, valid for seven days; Partial Day Chautauqua Pass, a three-hour pass (not valid at Hoover Auditorium shows; Auto Pass not included); and Season Chautauqua Pass, valid Memorial Day weekend and the Chautauqua summer season.
+We offer a Daily Chautauqua Pass, valid from the time of purchase until 7 p.m. the following day; Weekly Chautauqua Pass, valid for seven days; Partial Day Chautauqua Pass, a three-hour pass (not valid at Hoover Auditorium shows or the Grindley Aquatic & Wellness Campus; Auto Pass not included); and Season Chautauqua Pass, valid Memorial Day weekend and the Chautauqua summer season.

 There are Teen Chautauqua Passes available for ages 13-18 and Adult Chautauqua Passes.
 Kids age 12 and under and guests 90 and older are always free.
 For more information about passes, visit the Admission & Chautauqua Pass Schedule page.